uzoochogu/Console-Apps-with-cpp/modern-cpp-concepts/README.md

-# What is this repo anbout?
+# What is this repo for?

-I hopped back on C++ after 2 years away from it and discovered that I didn't know about the Modern CPP concept.
+I hopped back on C++ after 2 years away from it and discovered a similar, yet different and beautiful language called Modern C++.

-Here I would go over some of the concepts and try to write simple programs demonstrating them.
-I will be using the latest C++20 standards (which includes C++11, 14, 17 standards)
+Here I would go over some of the Modern C++ concepts and try to write simple programs demonstrating them.
+I will be using the latest C++20 standards (which includes C++11, 14, 17 standards).

 I will start from pretty basic things from the old cpp and ramp up quickly as time progresses.
+Note that the codes are heavily commented on (which may not be a good practice but serves a pedagogic purpose).

 ## Topics Discussed
 1. Abstract Base Class